MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 ## Migrate from on-premises to Operations Manager managed instance (preview)

-Select the required artifact to view the procedure to migrate from on-premises to Operations Manager managed instance (preview):
+Select the required artifact to view the migration procedure from on-premises to Operations Manager managed instance (preview):

 # [Management Packs and Overrides](#tab/mp-overrides)